|Nutrition Facts (per serving)|

 Preheat an oven to 350 F.

-Butter a 9-inch by 9-inch square baking dish or a 9-inch deep-dish pie round with the softened butter.
+Butter a 9 x 9-inch square baking dish or a 9-inch deep-dish pie round with the softened butter.

 In a large bowl, whisk together the milk, cream, flour, eggs, sugar, vanilla extract, nutmeg, and salt until it forms a smooth, thin batter.

 Spread 3/4 cup of the batter onto the bottom of the prepared baking dish and bake it for 2-4 minutes.
 Watch the batter closely and remove it before it cooks through completely.
 It should just start to thicken and set when it is removed from the oven.

 Transfer the dish to a heatproof surface and arrange the pears over the hot batter.
 Pour the remaining batter over the pears and bake for 35-40 minutes, until a knife inserted in the center comes out clean.